 - The most important cause of COPD is smoking, but past exposures to fumes, chemicals and dusts at work will have also contributed to causing many currently occurring cases.

-- Other research suggests that about 15% of COPD can be attributed to workplace exposures, which would be equivalent to about 4,000 COPD deaths currently each year in GB.
+- Research suggests that about 15% of COPD can be attributed to workplace exposures (Blanc and Toren 2007), which would be equivalent to about 4,000 COPD deaths currently each year in GB.